 Do you love to make nori rolls, kappamaki, and katsuramuki vegetable sheets?
 Would you prefer to have a reliable knife that can cut the veggies paper-thin in a few seconds, without taking away their color and flavor?
 If you are positive for any of these two situations, a Nakiri knife can be your best friend in the kitchen at any point in time.
 It is an elite Japanese vegetable cleaver designed exclusively for working with seedless vegetables.
 Its name indicates what is needed: ‘na’ refers to leaf and ‘kiri’ means cutting.
-For fulfilling the requirement of thinnest possible cutting, it is obvious to look for the best Nakiri knife.
+For fulfilling the requirement of thinnest possible cutting, it is obvious to look for the best Nakiri knives.

 When and Why to Consider a Nakiri